naruto-unison/naruto-unison/README.md

 ### Development

 To use a development web server, run `stack exec -- yesod devel` in the root directory of the project.
-Recompile the Elm frontend with `(cd elm && npm build)` whenever changes are made to the [elm](elm/) folder.
+Recompile the Elm frontend with `(cd elm && npm run build)` whenever changes are made to the [elm](elm/) folder.

 #### Admin Account